ankitguptabk/PG-LIFE/README.md

 Contributing
 License
 Contact
-The web app is also available at https://pglifestyle.wuaze.com/

 ## Introduction
 PG LIFE is designed to simplify the process of finding and managing PG accommodations.
 Whether you're a student, a working professional, or a PG owner, this platform provides the tools you need to make the process smooth and efficient.